Automate access, reduce risk, and stay audit-ready

 This begins to touch on our authorization policies.
 IAM, PAM, and Zero Trust systems ensure least-privilege rules are in effect through role-based, attribute-based, and conditional-access policies.
 Sensitive actions, such as administrative actions, may require temporary privilege elevation with additional checks.

 Every action that the user takes creates logs.
-The logs are ingested into SIEM systems and UEBA systems to analyse behaviour for anomalies, such as spikes in failed logins, out-of-hours access, sudden privilege escalation, or access attempts for restricted systems.
+The logs are ingested into SIEM systems and UEBA systems to analyze behavior for anomalies, such as spikes in failed logins, out-of-hours access, sudden privilege escalation, or access attempts for restricted systems.

 User accounts are the entry point to your entire digital environment, and if the entry point is weak, everything behind it is compromised.
 Strong user account security is the essential proof point that the proper people (or services) access the right resources at the right time, and the least amount of privilege necessary.
 It's one of the most effective ways to protect against breaches, data theft, and unauthorized lateral movement within your environment.